 Support for Multilingual Applications:

-Effective lemmatization systems cater to languages with numerous word forms from a single root, such as Finnish and Arabic.
+Effective lemmatization systems adapt to languages with rich word forms, such as Finnish and Arabic, enhancing their applicability.

 Challenges in Lemmatization